ROCm/rocSOLVER/docs/howto/logging.rst

 rocSOLVER provides logging facilities that can be used to output information on rocSOLVER function calls, similar to `Logging in rocBLAS <https://rocm.docs.amd.com/projects/rocBLAS/en/latest/reference/logging.html>`_.
-Three modes of logging are supported: trace logging, bench logging, and profile logging.
+Three logging modes are supported: trace logging, bench logging, and profile logging.

 .. note::
    Performance will degrade when logging is enabled.